evkx/evkx.github.io/content/models/nio/et7/ET7/_index.md

 ## Drivetrain

-Nio ET7 features an all-wheel drive system powered by two motors, one on each axle.
+The Nio ET7 features an all-wheel drive system powered by two motors, one on each axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/) at the front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at the rear axle.

 ### Suspension